Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 2.1 TPF-X Addons

-With the release of TPF 4.5, Phoenix now offers several “addon” modules.
-These are entirely optional modules that can enhance TPF in different ways.
-I’ve jotted some quick notes on how I feel about each section in case you were wondering, but ultimately they should all be compatible with the mods chosen in SSS:SE.
+With the release of TPF 4.5, Phoenix offered several “addon” modules.
+These were entirely optional modules that can enhance TPF in different ways.
+I’ve jotted some quick notes on how I feel about each one in case you were wondering, but ultimately they should all be compatible with the mods chosen in SSS:SE.
 Install any TPF-X mod that you like, just mind the instructions provided by Phoenix.

 **Note:** Modules that are not included in the `loadorder.txt` will need to be placed manually after finishing the guide.